RESEARCH PROJECTS

 Wolves Across Borders

-Wolves Across Borders is an international conference on wolf ecology and management to be held in Stockholm, Sweden in May 2022.
-Wolves Across Borders is hosted by the Scandinavian Wolf Research Group and funded by the EPA's of Sweden, Norway, and Finland, WWF Sweden, and Interreg Sweden-Norway.
+Wolves Across Borders is an international conference on wolf ecology and management.
+Wolves Across Borders 2023 was hosted by the Scandinavian Wolf Research Group and funded by the EPA's of Sweden, Norway, and Finland, WWF Sweden, and Interreg Sweden-Norway.
+The conference will be held again in 2026 in the Netherlands.

 Science Education Nonprofit